<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=219278401939698&amp;ev=PageView&amp;noscript=1">

 3. Establish a Clear Conversion Path

 One of the best ways to demonstrate how marketing activities impact the KPIs that matter to the C-Suite is by mapping out the buyer's journey and building measurable pathways that align with it.
+For example:

-3. "X" percentage of SQL become customers
+3. "X" percentage of SQLs become customers

 4. The average order size generates "X" revenue